Lclulu/Hello-world/README.md

 # Hello-world

-my first repository on Github
+my first repository on Github!

+Just to follow the instructions.

+I guess it is enough for the moment.

+See you later!